rpoleski/MulensModel/developers_board.md

 * __annual parallax calculation - test accuracy__
 * __satellite parallax__
+* replace Model.reset\_magnification() with remembering parameters for calculated model in an instance of ModelParameters
+* when checking units use unie.physical\_type
+* full test of HJD-JD correction in MulensData and Fit
 * move HJD-JD correction from MulensData to MulensTime
 * t\_0\_par is MulensTime instance
 * one test file per class